zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ## Syntactic grammar

-We looked into the lexical grammar, which defines how we construct tokens from Unicode characters.
+We looked into the lexical grammar, which defines how we construct tokens from Unicode code points.
 The syntactic grammar builds on it: It defines how syntactically correct programs are composed of tokens.

 ### Example: Allowing legacy identifiers